|

 Inspectors examined services, spoke to groups that have regular contact with the council and fired questions at senior staff and councillors.

 Liberal Democrat council leader Keith Moffitt said: “This is a great result for Camden but what matters most to us is what residents experience and getting it right for everyone that uses the services.
 Almost eight in 10 think we’re doing a good job now.
+“We’ll keep listening and innovating until we have the top-possible score from residents, as well as inspectors.”

 Conservative chief Councillor Andrew Marshall said: “The inspectors praised everyone for ambition and drive.
 We’ll keep putting ourselves in the shoes of local people and businesses, as we continue to drive service quality up.”